heidihendry/camelot/CONTRIBUTING.md

 So that [the benefit of the feature to that user]
 ```

-When raising a feature request, remember the best feature requests clearly capture the problem and the value of solving that problem.
+When raising a suggestion, remember the best feature requests clearly capture the problem and the value of solving that problem.

 ### Documentation improvements

 Regardless of how good a piece of software is, it offers no value if it can't be understood.
-We want to provide excellent documentation, so if you see a mistake, omission or areas it can be improved, please do let us know.
+We want to provide excellent documentation, so if you see a mistake, omission or area it can be improved, please do let us know.

 If you're comfortable with git, we gratefully accept [Merge Requests](https://docs.gitlab.com/ce/gitlab-basics/add-merge-request.html) for documentation improvements.
-Otherwise please [raise an issue](https://gitlab.com/camelot-project/camelot/issues/new) describing the documentation change you would like to be included.
+Otherwise please [raise an issue](https://tree.taiga.io/project/cshclm-camelot/issues) describing the documentation change you would like to be included.

 ### Translations